 Most commonly there is no clear reason for why carpal tunnel syndrome occurs.
 Associated medical conditions can include fractures, rheumatoid arthritis, and tendon inflammation.

-If you experience carpal tunnel syndrome symptoms you should seek medical attention immediately.
+If you experience symptoms mentioned above you should seek medical attention immediately.

 When asking what is carpal tunnel syndrome you should also ask what are the risk factors.
 There are several things that can put you at risk of suffering from carpal tunnel.
 Some include: